veillette/physics-book/contents/ch7KineticEnergyAndTheWorkEnergyTheorem.md

 <div class="title">
 Calculating the Kinetic Energy of a Package
 </div>
-Suppose a 30.0-kg package on the roller belt conveyor system in [Figure](#fig2) is moving at 0.500 m/s.
+Suppose a 30.0-kg package on the roller belt conveyor system in [Figure 2](#fig2) is moving at 0.500 m/s.
 What is its kinetic energy?

 **Strategy**